erkie/ApiModel/README.md

 Transforms are used to convert attributes from JSON responses to rich types.
 The easiest way to explain is to show a simple transform.

-`ApiModel` comes with a host of standard transforms.
+`ApiModel` comes w  ith a host of standard transforms.
 An example is the `IntTransform`:

 ```swift
 import RealmSwift